buildbot/buildbot/master/docs/manual/cfg-global.rst

 periodic collection of this data is disabled.
 This value can also be changed via a reconfig.

-Read more about metrics in the :ref:`Metrics` section of the documentation.
+Read more about metrics in the :ref:`Metrics` section in the developer documentation.

 .. bb:cfg:: user_managers